kjozsa/org.ctbs.injector/README.markdown

 usage:
 ------
-* attach @Managed to a class to make it injectable
+* attach @Managed to a class to make it an injectable managed instance
-* attach @Injected to fields to get a @Managed type injected
+* attach @Injected to fields to get a @Managed type instance injected

 maven configuration: